RaspAP/raspap-docker/README.md

 iptables -C FORWARD -i wlan0 -o eth0 -j ACCEPT || iptables -A FORWARD -i wlan0 -o eth0 -j ACCEPT iptables-save
 ```

+**Important:** if the interface names on your device are something other than `wlan0` and `eth0`, be sure to substitute them in the rules above.

 ## Deploying using docker-compose
 Use the `docker-compose.yaml` file to deploy RaspAP using docker compose.
 **Do not use `docker-compose` but rather `docker compose`**.
 For ARM devices, be sure to uncomment the `cgroup: host` line before executing `docker compose`: